 The OVAL System Characteristics Model is used within the OVAL Language in order to encode the underlying data collected as part of endpoint posture assessment.
 Each of the posture attributes collected by an OVAL-enabled tool can be represented using the OVAL System Characteristics Model.
-As such, this model should be used as the basis for implementing at least one of the formats used to encode collected posture attributes within SACM.
+As such, this model should be used to inform the development of a data model to encode collected posture attributes within SACM.